The Harriet W. Sheridan Center for Teaching and Learning

 Equitable Learning Inquiry Program

-Sheridan’s Equitable Leaning Inquiry (ELI) Program provides resources and support to help faculty members investigate the extent to which student experiences and outcomes in foundational courses are equitable for students from different backgrounds and identity groups that have been historically underrepresented in academia or specific disciplines.
+Sheridan’s Equitable Learning Inquiry (ELI) Program provides resources and support to help faculty members investigate the extent to which student experiences and outcomes in foundational courses are equitable for students from different backgrounds and identity groups that have been historically underrepresented in academia or specific disciplines.

 Please send any questions to Sheridan_Center@brown.edu.